OSGConnect/tutorial-R/README.md

 	  echo "Usage: R-wrapper.sh file.R"
 	  exit 1
 	else
-	  source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/current/init/bash
-	  module load R
-	  module load libgfortran
+	  module load r
 	  Rscript $1
 	fi

-Notice here that we're using Rscript (equivalent to `R --slave`).
+Notice here that we're using `Rscript` (equivalent to `R --slave`).
 It accepts the script as command line argument, it makes `R` much less verbose, and it's easier to parse the output later.
 If you run it at the command line, you should get similar output as above.
 This lets the wrapper launch `R` on any generic worker node under HTCondor.

 	$ ./R-wrapper.sh mcpi.R
 	[1] 3.142524

 Now that we've created a wrapper, let's build a HTCondor submit file around it.
 We'll call this one `R.submit`:

-	universe = vanilla
-	log = mcpi.log.$(Cluster).$(Process)
-	error = mcpi.err.$(Cluster).$(Process)
-	output = mcpi.out.$(Cluster).$(Process)

-	# Setup R path, run the mcpi.R script
-	executable = R-wrapper.sh
+	Executable = R-wrapper.sh
+	arguments = mcpi.R
 	transfer_input_files = mcpi.R

+	log = log/mcpi.log.$(Cluster).$(Process)
+	error = log/mcpi.err.$(Cluster).$(Process)
-	arguments = mcpi.R
+	output = log/mcpi.out.$(Cluster).$(Process)

-	requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True
+	requirements = HAS_MODULES == True && OSGVO_OS_STRING == "RHEL 7" && Arch == "X86_64"
 	queue 100

 Notice the requirements line?
-You'll need to put `HAS_MODULES == True` any time you need software from `/cvmfs`.
-There's also one small gotcha here – make sure the "log" directory used in the submit file exists before you submit!
-Else HTCondor will fail because it has nowhere to write the logs.
+You'll need to put `HAS_MODULES == True` any time you need software from the modules.
+There's also one small gotcha here – **make sure the "log" directory used in the submit file exists before you submit!**  Else HTCondor will fail because it has nowhere to write the logs.

+	$ mkdir log

 ##Submit and analyze
 Finally, submit the job to OSG Connect!

 	$ condor_submit R.submit
-	Submitting job(s)....................................................................................................
+	Submitting job(s)............................
 	100 job(s) submitted to cluster 14027.
 	$ condor_q user